 Statistical Analysis

-To assess the internal validity of the regression discontinuity design, we assessed whether covariates were similar among women above and below 138% FPL using graphical and statistical tests.
-We plotted the relationship between each covariate and income to ascertain whether the covariate distribution exhibited a discontinuity at the 138% threshold.
-We also computed the difference in slope for each covariate on either side of the 138% FPL threshold to assess whether any discontinuities at the cutoff were statistically significant.
-Smooth covariate distributions across the cut-off (i.e. no statistically significant changes in slope) suggest that the income cutoff is not associated with systematic differences between those eligible and ineligible for postpartum Medicaid coverage at 60 days.
+We first measured covariates means among births to women with incomes 0-138 percent FPL versus 139-265 percent FPL and tested for significant differences in slope at the 138 percent FPL cutoff.

-To visually assess the relationship between postpartum Medicaid eligibility and the outcomes of interest, we plotted the distribution of each outcome by income, ranging from 0-265% FPL.
-Our primary estimation strategy for the regression discontinuity design was a non-parametric local polynomial regression limited to those with incomes within a narrow, “optimal” bandwidth above and below 138% FPL, with observations closer to the income threshold weighted most heavily.17,18 Models included an indicator variable for postpartum Medicaid eligibility, income as a continuous variable, and an interaction term between these two variables, which allowed the slope to vary on either side of the cutoff.
-We also included all covariates in each model to increase the precision of the estimates, and used clustered robust standard errors to account for unobserved correlations within mothers.
+Then, to visually assess the relationship between postpartum Medicaid eligibility and continuity of coverage outcomes, we plotted the distribution of each outcome by income.
+Finally, we used weighted least squares to estimate a parametric quadratic polynomial regression, weighting observations closest to the income threshold more heavily.17,18 Models included an indicator variable for postpartum Medicaid eligibility, income as a continuous variable, and an interaction term between these two variables.
+This interaction term was the estimate of interest, indicating whether the effect of postpartum Medicaid eligibility varied significantly for births above versus below the postpartum Medicaid eligibility cutoff.
+We included all covariates in each model to increase the precision of the estimates, and used clustered robust standard errors to account for unobserved correlations within mothers.

-We conducted several sensitivity analyses to confirm the robustness of our results.
-First, in addition to estimating a local regression model within a narrow income bandwidth, we estimated a series of flexible, parametric models that used the full income sample, testing a variety of functional forms with higher order polynomials.
-Second, we assessed the robustness of both the local polynomial and parametric models to the inclusion of the 908 births to women with incomes between 133-138% FPL.
-Third, we implemented a set of falsification tests using points in the income distribution at which postpartum Medicaid eligibility is unchanged (90% FPL and 200% FPL) to assess whether these false “treatments” were associated with any changes in postpartum insurance outcomes.
-Fourth, we implemented two sample restrictions as proxies for excluding women with emergency Medicaid eligibility, who would not subject to the same postpartum income eligibility criteria as U.S. citizens.
-First, we excluded births to women who were not born in the U.S., which also serves as a robustness check for the observed discontinuity in this covariate at the 138% FPL threshold.
+We conducted several supplementary analyses to confirm the robustness of our results.
+First, we generated scatter plots of each covariate and income to visually assess whether the distribution of each covariate shifted demonstrably at the 138 percent FPL cutoff, which would indicate that the cutoff is associated with characteristics of those eligible versus ineligible for postpartum Medicaid eligibility Second, We also tested a variety of functional forms with higher order polynomials.
+We selected the quadratic form due to model fit and evidence that lower-order polynomials are preferable in regression discontinuity estimation.
+In addition to estimating a parametric quadratic regression, we also implemented a local polynomial regression model within a narrow, “optimal” income bandwidth above and below 138 percent FPL.
+Second, we assessed the robustness of both the local polynomial and parametric models to the inclusion of the 908 births to women with incomes between 133-138 percent FPL.
+Third, we implemented a set of falsification tests using points in the income distribution at which postpartum Medicaid eligibility is unchanged (90 percent FPL and 200 percent FPL) to assess whether these false “treatments” were associated with any changes in postpartum insurance outcomes.
+Fourth, we implemented two sample restrictions as proxies for excluding women with emergency Medicaid eligibility.
+Emergency Medicaid provides coverage for emergency services only (including delivery hospitalizations) to individuals who meet all Medicaid eligibility criteria with the exception of citizenship requirements.
+First, we excluded births to women who were not born in the U.S. and were therefore less likely to be U.S. citizens who qualified for full pregnancy-related Medicaid benefits.
 Second, because emergency Medicaid coverage is limited to covering the costs of an acute, urgent event such as delivery, we also tested the exclusion of births to women who were only enrolled in Medicaid during the month of delivery.

 Limitations